oamg/leapp-repository/README.md

   - *All files in /var/log/leapp*
   - */var/lib/leapp/leapp.db*
   - *journalctl*
-  - If you want, you can optionally send anything else would you like to provide (e.g. storage info)
+  - If you want, you can optionally send any other relevant information (e.g. storage, network)

 **For your convenience you can pack all logs with this command:**